The Destructionists

-Fire and Fury: Inside the Trump White House (2018), by Michael Wolff
+Fire and Fury Inside The White House

 We tell ourselves stories in order to live.